We Can Help You Sell Your Toy or

 types of stoves pictured.
 It is a price guide, but when those values are compared to what

-are typically selling for today on eBay there are enormous disparities.
+are typically selling for today on eBay these days there are enormous disparities.

 iron stove on the left is French.
 It is nicely done, very detailed and quite